 - Sony W650D.
 Overall performance is poor.
 See our review

 - TCL FS3750.
 Not much different from the FS3800, but is usually slightly more expensive.
-It can, however, be found at larger sizes.
+It can, however, be found in larger sizes.
 See our review

 If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that have a 1080p screen.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.